 a.
-No person shall cause, suffer, allow, or permit any continuous emission into the open air from a control or stack associated with any affected facility which is equal to or greater than twenty (20) percent opacity.
-[401 KAR 59:010, Section 3(1)]
+The permittee shall not cause, suffer, allow, or permit any continuous emission into the open air from a control device or stack associated with any affected facility which is equal to or greater than twenty (20) percent opacity.
+[401 KAR 59:010, Section 3(1)(a)]

 Refer to 4.
-Specific Monitoring Requirements and 5.
-Specific Recordkeeping Requirements for opacity compliance demonstration.
+Specific Monitoring Requirements (b) and 5.
+Specific Recordkeeping Requirements (b).

-No person shall cause, suffer, allow or permit the emission into the open air of particulate matter from any affected facility which is in excess of 2.34 lb/hr.
+b.
+The permittee shall not cause, suffer, allow or permit the emission into the open air of particulate matter from any affected facility which is in excess of 2.34 lb/hr.
 [401 KAR 59:010, Section 3(2)]